Liverpool Beat Forest To Remain In Top-four Fight, In-form Villa Held - UrduPoint

 Timothy Castagne then slotted home Victor Kristiansen's cross on 75 minutes for a priceless three points.

-Mason Holgate was sent-off 10 minutes from the end for two bookable offenses, but Palace could not extend Roy Hodgson's winning run since returning to the club to four games.
+Mason Holgate was sent off 10 minutes from the end, but Palace could not extend Roy Hodgson's winning run since returning to the club to four games.

 Leeds are now just one point outside the relegation zone after they were beaten 2-1 at Fulham.